-^{}This list includes only those courses that are specifically required of hotel students, are counted as hotel electives, or are especially advised.
-Many other courses are open, as free electives, to hotel students; courses in the sciences, in the languages and literatures, in economics, history, and government, in music, in aesthetics, and in philosophy; courses in engineering, architecture, medicine, and law.
-For full information regarding these offerings reference may be made to the announcements of the colleges.
+^{} This list includes only those courses that are specifically required, are counted as hotel electives, or are especially advised.
+For full information regarding all the offerings of the University open to hotel students, reference should be made to the announcements of the colleges.